 McPherson wins 2017 Ohio State Distinguished Lecturer Award

-In a surprise ceremony Friday afternoon, Department of Electrical and Computer Engineering faculty member Ryan McPherson learned he won the 2017 Provost's Award for Distinguished Teaching by Lecturer from The Ohio State University.
+In a surprise ceremony, Department of Electrical and Computer Engineering faculty member Ryan McPherson learned he won the 2017 Provost's Award for Distinguished Teaching by Lecturer from The Ohio State University.

 The award is the highest honor bestowed by the university on lecturers.
 Watch a video of McPherson receiving the award.